marco262/my_wiki/data/dnd/class/rogue.md

 ## Elusive

 Beginning at 18th level, you are so evasive that attackers rarely gain the upper hand against you.
-No attack roll has advantage against you while you aren't incapacitated.
+No attack roll has advantage against you while you aren't [[[general:conditions#incapacitated|incapacitated]]].

 ## Stroke of Luck